Who Coffee House Press Publishes

 The review process for full-length manuscripts can take up to 4–6 months, or longer in some instances.
-Manuscripts that seem appropriate for CHP are given several careful readings, and the final decision rests with our publisher.
+Manuscripts that seem appropriate for Coffee House Press are given several careful readings, and the final decision rests with our publisher.
 We empathize with your anticipation and appreciate your patience when submitting your manuscript.
-Phone calls or letters of inquiry will not hasten the process.
+Phone calls, emails, or letters of inquiry will not hasten the process.